HL7/smart-app-launch/spec/scopes-and-launch-context/index.md

   ...
 }
 ```
-Here are the launch context paramaters to expect:
+Here are the launch context parameters to expect:

 Launch context parameter | Example value | Meaning
 ------|---------|-------------------